Running time 3:08 minutes

 The happily married fisherman Fiego, strives to make his wife ‘s life even better when he is granted wishes by a magic fish.

 Obviously based on the tale A Fisherman’s Wife by the Brothers Grimm but with a twisted slant.
 Hand drawn 2D animation.

 Directed and Animated by Joe Murray

 Red and Ed are two brothers who were born without bodies. (which happens at times living next to a toxic dump site) One is always happy, and one is always bitter.
-More of an exercise into how quickly funny content could be produced for the web.
+A look into the power of our minds to steer our “so called” life.